Tax cuts are changes to tax law that effectively reduce the amount of tax you pay.

 Temporary tax cuts

-In some cases, governments will cut taxes for a specific amount of time to stimulate the economy with the tax cut disappearing in the next tax year.
+In some cases, governments will cut taxes for a specific amount of time to stimulate the economy with the tax cut disappearing in the future.

 A perfect example is the temporary reduction of the Social Security tax rate from 6.2 to 4.2 percent during the 2012 tax year.
 However, in 2013 and beyond, the rate returned to 6.2 percent.
 Similarly, in 2009 Congress allowed those receiving unemployment compensation to exclude the first $2,400 of it from taxable income.
-As of 2011, this $2,400 exclusion is no longer available and ever since then you must report 100 percent of your unemployment compensation on your tax return.
+As of 2011, this $2,400 exclusion is no longer available and you have to report 100 percent of your unemployment compensation on your tax return.

 Expanding tax brackets

-For example, during 2017 the IRS imposes tax at the rate of 10 percent on your first $9,325 of taxable income.
-If the range for the 10 percent bracket increases to your initial $12,000 of taxable income, then this tax cut can save you a significant amount of money since less of your income is subject to tax in the higher brackets.
+For example, during 2021 the IRS imposed tax at the rate of 10 percent on your first $9,950 of taxable income if you were filing single.
+For 2022 the range for the 10 percent bracket increases to your initial $10,275 of taxable income.
+This tax cut can save you a significant amount of money since less of your income is subject to tax in the higher brackets.

 Increasing deduction limits